C Minor Pentatonic Scale

 | |

-Everything You Need To Know About How To Play The C Minor Pentatonic Scale on Guitar
+How To Play The C Minor Pentatonic Scale Correctly

 The pentatonic scale, meaning “five tones,” is a foundational element in music, offering a simplified yet profoundly expressive palette for improvisation and melody construction.